circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 -->

 These conditions are checked before a workflow is actually run.
-That means, for example, that a user can't use a condition to check an environment variable.
+That means, for example, that a you can't use a condition to check an environment variable.

-Conditional steps can be located anywhere a regular step could and only use parameter values as inputs.
+Conditional steps may be located anywhere a regular step could and may only use parameter values as inputs.

 <!---
 For example, an